BlackGlory/git-list/README.md

 A tool for batch operation of git repositories

 Options:
-  -V, --version      output the version number --concurrency [n]  concurrency (default: "1")
-  -h, --help         display help for command
+  -V, --version                output the version number --concurrency <concurrency>  concurrency (default: "1") -h, --help                   display help for command

 Commands:
   clone                        execute `git clone` on all of repositories in the list pull                         execute `git pull` on all of repositories in the list push                         execute `git push` on all of repositories in the list status                       execute `git status` on all of repositories in the list purge [options]              delete all non-hidden directories and files that are not in the list help [command]               display help for command
 ```

 ## git-list.yaml